-Sec.
-16-2-6.
-Inspection of Required Improvements All required subdivision improvements for which a performance guarantee shall have been required shall be constructed under the observation of a qualified construction monitor.
-The construction monitor shall be employed by the Town during the construction phase of the project.

-Construction monitoring costs shall be borne by the applicant and shall be included in the Inspection Fee in subsection (a) below.
+- (c) Inspection of Required Improvements.
+All required subdivision improvements for which a Pperformance Gguarantee shall have been are required shall be constructed under the observation of a qualified construction monitor.
+The qualifications of the construction monitor shall be subject to the review and approval of the Town. employed by the Town during the construction phase of the project.
+Construction monitoring costs shall be borne by the subdivider, applicant and shall be included in the Inspection Fee in subsection (a) below.
 The construction monitor shall be on the site during all periods of time when significant construction is taking place.
-Significant construction shall include (1) embankments, (2) bedding and backfilling of all underground utilities including water lines, (3) installation of storm drainage and associated structures, (4) installation of sanitary sewers and associated structures, (5) roadway subbase material, (6) roadway base material, (7) paving, (8) compaction testing, and (9) sewer and manhole testing.
-The duties of the construction monitor shall also include (1) review of product reports and material submittals, (2) maintenance of a diary of construction progress, and (3) implementation of remedial measures.
-Upon completion of construction, the applicant shall present to the Town a set of reproducible mylar record drawings indicating facilities as constructed.
-The record drawings shall be based on the field logs of the construction monitor and bear the professional seal of a design engineer or landscape architect.
+Significant construction shall include (1) embankments, (2) bedding and backfilling of all underground utilities including water lines, unless the installation is supervised by the utility company, (3) installation of storm drainage and associated structures, (4) installation of sanitary sewers and associated structures, (5) roadway subbase material, (6) roadway base material, (7) paving, (8) compaction testing, and (9) sewer and manhole testing.
+The duties of the construction monitor shall also include (1) review knowledge of product reports and material submittals, (2) maintenance of a diary of construction progress, and (3) implementation of remedial measures. - (de) -Authority of Town Engineer.
 The Town Engineer shall have access to the site at all times to review the progress of the work and shall have the authority to review the field logs maintained by the construction monitor.
 Any deficiencies noted by the Town Engineer shall be brought to the attention of the construction monitor who shall see that remedial measures are taken.